1962 Makarska earthquakes

 The 1962 Makarska earthquakes occurred on January 7 to January 11 near the towns of Podgora and Makarska in Dalmatia, Croatia (at the time part of SFR Yugoslavia).
-The event is what is known as a doublet earthquake where there are two or more mainshocks occurring in a short span of time.
+The event is what is known as a doublet earthquake, where there are two or more main shocks occurring in a short span of time.
 The two earthquake measured 6.2 on the moment magnitude scale.
 The first tremor was assigned VIII (Severe), and the second event IX (Violent) on the Modified Mercalli intensity scale.

 The earthquakes killed a total of 6 people, and caused damage to vulnerable structures.
 A tsunami may have been triggered by the quakes according to nearby tide gauges.

 Geological location

 Dalmatia, the southern part of Croatia, is located in a tectonic thrust zone in the Adriatic basin with the African and Eurasian plates colliding within it.
 However, some believe that the entirety of the Adriatic lies in a separate micro-plate known as the Apulia-Adriatic micro-plate that moves northeast into the Swiss Alps at a rate of about 1-2 millimeters in the north and 4-5 millimeters in the south.
 In the west, it's situated nearby the Dinaric Alps which runs through the Balkan peninsula all the way to Albania in the south.
 It also neighbors the Italian west coast which is also a hot zone for earthquakes and where you can find the Apennine Mountains, also known as the spine of the Italian peninsula.

 Due to this, the entirety of the Croatian west coast is exposed to seismic activity, which includes earthquakes with magnitudes above 6.
 The most notable event is the 1667 Dubrovnik earthquake that occurred near the town of Dubrovnik reaching intensities as high as IX resulting in the deaths of many.